 Every liquor licence in NSW is subject to licence conditions.
-Some conditions are imposed automatically by the NSW liquor laws and others can be imposed by the Secretary of the Department of Industry or the Independent Liquor & Gaming Authority Board (ILGA).
+Some conditions are imposed automatically by the NSW liquor laws and others can be imposed by the Secretary of the Department of Customer Service or the Independent Liquor & Gaming Authority Board (ILGA).

 Conditions may be added to your licence either when it is granted or after a serious complaint or incident involving your venue.

 The following documents set out conditions which apply to liquor licences automatically:

 Note these statutory conditions have been updated to reflect changes made in the Liquor Regulation 2018.

 The Independent Liquor and Gaming Authority and/or its delegates may impose standard conditions on liquor licences.
 Applicants can use the Standard conditions form (PDF 689.6 KB) to discuss the conditions with NSW Police prior to lodging their liquor licence application.